theinformationretrievers/cosc345/report.md

 * Stats menu for progression tracking
 * Word learning tests

-The Beta phase aims to expand the app with primary components.
-Each feature can be implemented in parallel, but there are some dependencies within each feature's implementation.
-The focus shifts towards creating a customized learning tool rather than a simple word-switching reader.
+The Beta phase aims to expand the app by adding in useful features, it will largely focus on user experience.
+The focus shifts towards creating a customised learning tool rather than a simple word-switching reader.

 ### Final Product (3 weeks)